 Eat food high in iron and vitamin C.

-“Good sources of iron include spinach, swiss chard, white beans, lentils, almonds, cashews, tofu, tempeh, and fortified cereal,” says Wolfram.
+“Good sources of iron (this has amazing reviews) include spinach, swiss chard, white beans, lentils, almonds, cashews, tofu, tempeh, and fortified cereal,” says Wolfram.

 Pay attention to the food processes.